elstiko/Dungeon-World/docs/Classes/Bard.md

 Get one move from another class.
 Treat your level as one lower for choosing the move.

-When you gain a level from 6-10, choose from these moves or the level 2-5 moves.
+--**When you gain a level from 6-10, choose from these moves or the level 2-5 moves.**

 ### Healing Chorus